Rainbow (rock band): Revival (2015–present)

 In 2015, Blackmore announced that he would play "all rock" concerts in the summer of 2016 under the banner "Ritchie Blackmore's Rainbow", his first rock shows since 1997.
-The new Rainbow lineup was announced on 6 November 2015.
+The new Rainbow line-up was announced on 6 November 2015.
 It featured Lords of Black singer Ronnie Romero, Stratovarius keyboardist Jens Johansson, Blackmore's Night drummer David Keith and bassist Bob Nouveau.

 The band headlined the German edition of the "Monsters of Rock" festival.
 They debuted on 17 June 2016 at Loreley Freilichtbühne, an open-air show in front of an audience of an estimated 15,000.
 On 18 June, they played another open-air gig for 30,000 fans in Bietigheim-Bissingen (Festplatz am Viadukt).
 The third and final show took place at the Birmingham Genting Arena in England.
 A live album and DVD, Memories in Rock, was released in late 2016.

 When asked in May 2016 if Rainbow were planning to record a new studio album, bassist Bob Curiano said, "I'd love to go into the studio with this Rainbow.
 All we need is Ritchie to say, 'Let's go!'
 I think all of us feel under pressure, because of the fans' expectations.
 For me, the pressure makes me work harder and get better results."
 However, Blackmore said that they had no plans for a new album or world tour, and that the reunion was "just a few dates for fun."
 Blackmore also said that Rainbow had received many offers to do a "few more shows again" in the future.

 Despite an earlier decision not to release new music, Blackmore revealed in a May 2017 interview with Burrn! magazine that Rainbow were in the studio recording two new tracks.
 Blackmore stated, "I wrote one new song, and also recorded one of the old ones.
 Ronnie, who is in Madrid now, added his vocals and sent it back.
 Rather than make an album, we may release as singles."

 Rainbow embarked on a four-date UK tour in June 2017.
 It kicked off with the band's first show in London since 1995 at the second annual Stone Free Festival at The O2, followed by shows in Manchester, Glasgow and Birmingham; the Manchester show was cancelled following the Manchester Arena bombing.